Saturday May 26, 2012

 And the house didn't feel old.
 It almost felt that a young teenager was living in the house.
 The house was two stories, modest, not the largest house in the world, but it felt cozy.
 You could definitely tell it was by the beach from all the pictures of the ocean and shells lining the walls.

-Since the moment they sat in the parlor all they did was talk about how school had been for the boys.
-Finn attempted at telling Aunt Annie about his on-again-off-again relationship with Rachel when she asked the boys if they had any girlfriends.
+Since the moment they sat in the parlor all they did was talk about how school.
+Finn attempted to tell Aunt Annie about his on-again-off-again relationship with Rachel when she asked the boys if they had any girlfriends.
 Kurt told the fragile woman that he had yet to be in a relationship and that he was hoping to find someone special in college.
 He didn't bother telling her he was gay.
 He didn't know how she felt about the subject, and he didn't need her hating him for the rest of the summer like McKinley did, even though she probably wouldn't remember any of their talk the next day.

-It was true; Kurt Hummel never had a boyfriend all through high school.
-After Karofsky had transferred senior year, he thought he may be able to find someone after the bullying had subsided some.
+It was true; Kurt Hummel never had a boyfriend.
+After Karofsky had transferred senior year, he thought he may be able to find someone after the bullying subsided some.
 Yet, he remained the only openly gay male student at his school.